kayabaNerve/threshold-threshold-ecdsa/write-up.md

     3) Publish `X_i, (R_x_i, M_x_i)` and the `ECC-CT` proof needed to prove
        knowledge, validity, and consistency.

+    This creates the nonce which will be used in the ECDSA signature.

 2) A set of size at least equal to `t` perform the following steps once the prior round is honestly completed (honesty determined by the proof(s) successfully verifying).